Leezekun/Directional-Stimulus-Prompting/README.md

  - Summarization
  - Dialogue Generation

 Our code is based on [RL4LMs](https://github.com/allenai/RL4LMs).
-Users can customize the dataset, metrics, and LLM-based reward function to train transformer-based policy LMs, to provide guidance for the LLM towards the desirable properties.
+Users can customize the dataset, metrics, and LLM-based reward function to train transformer-based policy LMs, to provide guidance for the LLMs towards the desirable properties.

 ---